justinjordan/img-preloader/README.md

 # Image Preloader

-Simple image preloader that supports promises, callbacks, ES5, ES6, your emotional well being...
+Simple image preloader that supports promises, callbacks, ES5, ES6, your emotional well-being...
 You name it!

 ## Install